Marklin2289/polygon-learning/markdown/pyth/PROJECT_SETUP.md

 If you wish to make use of the Pathway content using DataHub, you will need a DataHub account and a valid API key to access Solana via DataHub's infrastructure.
 [Sign up for a DataHub account](https://datahub.figment.io/sign_up) and verify your email address.

 To use your API key, you should copy the contents of the `.env.example` file located in the project root directory (`/learn-web3-dapp/.env.example`) into a new file named `.env.local` (`/learn-web3-dapp/.env.local`).
+Also, since this file will contain your API key, we have already added it to your `.gitignore`.

 {% hint style="info" %}
 Easily duplicate the file with the terminal command `cp .env.example .env.local`!